Medicine Rooted in Compassion

 Jolly grew up in a religious family, learning about charity and sacrifice from her mother.
 Coupled with living in India from 4 to 14, where she witnessed healthcare disparities firsthand, she is instilled with a deep desire to serve others and impact not just individuals but also entire communities.
 “I’m incredibly grateful that I had the courage to pursue this path,” she says.

-Her path did not begin in medicine, though.
-In 2019, Jolly graduated from The City College of New York with a bachelor’s degree in anthropology.
+Her passion for medicine began at a young age as she watched medical webinars alongside her mother, a respiratory therapist.
+In 2019, Jolly graduated from The City College of New York on the pre-medical track with a bachelor’s degree in anthropology, completing requirements to pursue medical school.
 While studying at the school’s Harlem, N.Y., campus, she connected her childhood observations of healthcare inequality with her adult views of broader social issues.
-Poverty, addiction, and homelessness in the college’s surrounding areas inspired Jolly to pursue a medical school education.
+Poverty, addiction, and homelessness in the college’s surrounding areas inspired Jolly to formally apply to NYITCOM.

 “I studied how structural violence contributes to health inequities, and I saw its effects.
 This deepened my commitment to promoting health equity and serving marginalized populations,” she reflects.